Fodor's Expert Review Kakadu National Park

-The superb gathering of Aboriginal rock art is one of Kakadu's major highlights.
+The superb gathering of Aboriginal rock art is one of Kakadu National Park's major highlights.
 Two main types of Aboriginal artwork can be seen here.
 The Mimi style, which is the oldest, is believed to be up to 20,000 years old.
 Aborigines believe that Mimi spirits created the red-ocher stick figures to depict hunting scenes and other pictures of life at the time.
 The more recent artwork, known as X-ray painting, dates back fewer than 9,000 years and depicts freshwater animals—especially fish, turtles, and geese—living in floodplains created after the last ice age.

-As the dry season progresses, billabongs (water holes) become increasingly important to the more than 280 species of birds that inhabit the park.
+As the dry season progresses, billabongs (waterholes) become increasingly important to the more than 280 species of birds that inhabit the park.
 Huge flocks often gather at Yellow Water, South Alligator River, and Magela Creek.
 Scenic flights over the wetlands and Arnhem Land escarpment provide unforgettable moments in the wet season.